Relintai/pandemonium_engine_docs/community/contributing/contributing_to_the_documentation.md

 table of contents (`.. toctree::`) or cross-referencing pages.
 Check the `official Sphinx documentation
 ( https://www.sphinx-doc.org/en/stable/index.html )` for more details.
 To learn
-how to use Sphinx directives like `.. note::` or `.. seealso::`, check out the `Sphinx directives documentation
+how to use Sphinx directives like `Note:
+` or `See also:
+`, check out
+the `Sphinx directives documentation
 ( https://www.sphinx-doc.org/en/master/usage/restructuredtext/directives.html )`.